herron11/514-group-project/README.md

 This project implements a Process and Thread Manager that allows users to create and manage processes and threads, tracks resource allocation to processes, create and manages a thread pool, and identifies potential deadlocks in the system.

 ### Features
-- Create/manage multiple processes and threads
+- Create and manage multiple processes and threads
 - Thread Pool Management
 - Resource Allocation Tracking
 - Deadlock Detection